-Pro tip: If you don’t own a waffle iron, consider using the batter recipe to make low carb pancakes instead.
+Pro tip: If you don’t own a waffle iron or a Belgian waffle maker, consider using the batter recipe to make low-carb pancakes instead.

-In this waffle recipe, you’ll use a blend of coconut flour and almond flour.
-Each are considerably low in carbohydrates compared to regular wheat flour, and contain various health benefits.
+In this keto waffle recipe, you’ll use a blend of coconut flour and almond flour.
+Each is considerably low in carbohydrates compared to regular wheat flour and offers a number of health benefits.

 Almond flour (which is simply finely ground almonds) makes a wonderful keto-friendly flour substitute.

-One cup of almond flour contains 24 grams of protein, 12 grams of dietary fiber, and 56 grams of fat[*].
-It’s also a loaded with minerals, including calcium, copper, magnesium, and iron.
+One ounce of almond flour contains 6.3 grams of protein, 0.4 grams of dietary fiber, and 30.2 grams of fat[*].

-It’s also rich in vitamin E, known to improve skin health by strengthening capillary walls and boosting moisture and elasticity[*].
+Almonds are also rich in vitamin E, which helps to improve skin health by strengthening capillary walls and boosting moisture and elasticity[*].

 Almonds have multiple health benefits, including: